How Can You Keep Your Dog Safe at Halloween?

 - Have some of your dog’s favorite treats on hand, they’re good for him, and could come in handy if one of his friends comes trick or treating to your home.

-For all your doggie daycare needs, Contact BowWow Fun Towne, you’ll find plenty of great activity, appropriate toys, and exercise here to help keep your dog happy while you’re away.
+For all your doggie daycare needs, Contact BowWow Fun Towne, you’ll find plenty of great activities, appropriate toys, and exercise here to help keep your dog happy while you’re away.